stcorp/harp/doc/harpcollocate.rst

 harpcollocate
 =============

-The tool harpcollocate is used to derive a list of measurements that match in time, latitude and longitude for two sets of HARP compliant HDF4/HDF5/netCDF files.
+Find pairs of measurements that match in time and geolocation for two sets of HARP compliant netCDF/HDF4/HDF5 files.

 ::